-The Community School Program offers an opportunity for the public-school system to determine the needs of the community and provides a mechanism to meet those needs.
-The curriculum of the Community School Program is as wide and varied as the needs of the community it serves.
-Community schools provide programs that are funded by fees, tuition, grants, and donations, on community school sites, in adult centers, in satellite programs, and at off-campus, non-public school locations throughout Miami-Dade County.
+Community Schools offer an opportunity for the public-school system to determine the needs of the community and provides a mechanism to meet those needs.
+The curriculum of the Community School program is as wide and varied as the needs of the community it serves.
+Community Schools provide programs that are funded by fees, tuition, grants, and donations, on community school sites, in adult centers, in satellite programs, and at off-campus, non-public school locations throughout Miami-Dade County.

-Each of the 17 Community Education Centers offer classes for individuals of all ages, skill levels and language capabilities.
-Students enrolling in language or computer classes have the opportunity to enhance the job skills needed to satisfy the demands of today's world.
-Annually, thousands of people have taken advantage of these recreational and educational opportunities, and if an individual or group wants to acquire a specific new skill, Miami-Dade County Public Schools can work with each to create a class that suits the needs of all interests.
+Each of the 17 Community Schools offer classes for individuals of all ages, skill levels and language capabilities.
+Annually, thousands of people have taken advantage of these recreational and educational opportunities.
+If an individual or group wants to acquire a specific new skill, Miami-Dade County Public Schools can work with each to create a class that suits the needs of all interests.

-For more specific information on Miami-Dade County Public Schools Community Education and Before and After School Care programs or Middle School Enrichment After School programs, please log on to our website at www.dadecommunityschools.net or please call the Office of Community Education, at 305-817-0014.
+For more specific information on Community Schools, Before/After School Care programs or Middle School Enrichment programs, please visit www.dadecommunityschools.net or call the Office of Community Education, at 305-226-6565 ext.
+2155.